itveve/Fractal-Tree/README.md

 # **Fractal-Tree**
-a python script using the graphics module which creates a fractal tree
+a python script using the graphics.py module which creates a fractal tree

 you can change the